 - 1 Tell them how to do it.
-Explain the overall steps using written procedures, diagrams, forms, etc. - 2 Show them how to do it.
-Go slowly so they can see the process. - 3 Have them practice how to do it.
+Explain the overall steps using things such as written procedures, diagrams, and forms. - 2 Show them how to do it.
+Go slowly so that they can see the process. - 3 Have them practice how to do it.
 Correct the process if necessary.